wp-plugins/connections/readme.txt

 * OTHER: All styles have been moved to an external CSS file.
 * OTHER: Completely restructured the [connections] shortcode logic.
 * OTHER: The output of the IM networks now conform to the hCard spec.
+* OTHER: Added the missing contact first and last name template tag.
+* OTHER: Enable shortcode use in the bio and notes fields.

 = 0.7.1.6 06/15/2011 =
 * Fixes security vulnerability.